 Remember this rule of thumb!
 If you do not apply, you will not get a scholarship.
-We trust the odds of receiving a TILF scholarship in 2016 should be approximately 50%.
+We estimate the odds of receiving a TILF scholarship in 2019 at approximately 40%.

 We wish the students all the best during the application process!